Taldykorgan: Demographics

 The ethnic composition of Taldykorgan according to the 2010 Kazakh Census was:

 Climate

-According to the Köppen climate classification system, Taldıqorğan has a hot, dry-summer continental climate.
+According to the Köppen climate classification system, Taldıqorğan has a hot, dry-summer continental climate (Dfa).
 There is more rainfall in spring and autumn while winter and summer have mostly dry weather.
 The average annual temperature in Taldıqorğan is 7.7 °C. About 370 mm of precipitation falls annually.

 Transport

-Taldykorgan Airport services Nur-sultan.
+Taldykorgan Airport services Astana.
 Its train station services Central Kazakhstan, Central Asia, Russia, the Baltic States and the People's Republic of China.

 Sport

 The city has a football club, FC Zhetysu Taldykorgan.